 It’s important to research what each discount real estate broker gives you before deciding on one.
 The top discount brands charge listing fees as low as 2% (or less!), while still offering the exact same services as a traditional realtor.
 But some brands have service tradeoffs that could negatively impact your sale.

-The best option for most people is Clever Real Estate, which negotiates 1% listing fees with top agents at traditional brokerages like Keller Williams and Berkshire Hathaway.
-That’s the lowest rate in the industry, plus you still get to work with an experienced agent from a trusted brand.
+The best option for most people is Clever Real Estate, which negotiates 1.5% listing fees with top agents at traditional brokerages like Keller Williams and Berkshire Hathaway.
+You’ll save thousands on realtor fees, plus you still get to work with an experienced agent from a trusted brand.

 FAQs about flat fee MLS listings in Washington